Connections

 Galleries

 Florentia Clayworks: This is the cooperative studio that I’m part of.
 We presently have no website, but the link should go to a google map.
-We hold openings the First Friday of each Month, from 6 to 8pm.
+If there’s folks working in the studio, feel free to get come into the gallery and look around.

 The Island Gallery: This is a gallery in Bainbridge Island, Washington.
 They focus on woodfired ceramics, fine textiles, and handmade wood furniture.
 They also have openings on the first Friday of each month.